Financial-Times/origami/proposals/accepted/0000-variable-fonts.md

 We don't have a Metric variable font yet.

 Notes / Questions:
-- What new financier display variants do design want to use?
-Is our goal to enable new weights but not italics we can save some page weight.
+- What new financier display variants do design want to use? _Do we need italics?
+If not we can save on file size which makes introducing financier text an easier proposition._
-- Does the design team ideally want to replace Georgia with Financier Text?
-If so need to review the performance impact.
 - We don't use many Metric font variants.
-How much bigger will the variable font be?
+How much bigger in file size will the variable font be?
+- Are the design team ready to replace Georgia with financier text or does this require more work with stakeholders? _Could this be a follow up proposal?_

 ### Fallback Fonts